Complexity Classification in Infinite-Domain Constraint Satisfaction: Equality Constraint Satisfaction Problems

 The CSP for a finite equality constraint language is called an \emph{equality constraint satisfaction problem}.
 Equality CSPs are of fundamental importance in infinite domain constraint satisfaction; we mention some reasons. \begin{itemize} \item NP-hard equality relations are very good candidates for establishing hardness results of other infinite domain CSPs.
 For instance, it follows from the results presented in this section that every structure which admits a primitive positive definition of the relation $\{(x,y,z) \; | \; (x=y \neq z) \vee (x \neq y = z)\}$ has an NP-hard CSP. \item When analyzing an $\omega$-categorical structure $\bB$ with the universal-algebraic approach, the question which equality constraint languages can be defined in $\bB$ is of crucial importance, as we will see for instance in Chapter~\ref{chap:schaefer} and~\ref{chap:tcsp}.
 For example, if the relation $\{ (x,y,u,v) \; | \; x=y \Leftrightarrow u=v\}$ is primitive positive definable in $\bB$, then every polymorphism of $\bB$ that depends on all its arguments must be injective (Proposition~\ref{prop:all-inj}). \item Suppose we want to classify the computational complexity of $\Csp(\bB)$ when $\bB$ has a first-order definition in a fixed infinite structure $\bC$; examples of such classifications will be given in Chapter~\ref{chap:schaefer} and~\ref{chap:tcsp}.
 Then such a classification includes the classification of equality constraint satisfaction problems. \end{itemize}

 The complexity of equality CSPs has been completely classified~\cite{ecsps}; those problems are in P or NP-hard.
 In this chapter we present a new proof of this result, and show that either the template $\bB$ has a binary injective polymorphism, in which case $\bB$ has a quantifier-free Horn definition in $({\mathbb N};=)$, and $\Csp(\bB)$ is in P, or $(\{0,1\}; \NAE)$ has a primitive positive interpretation in $\bB$, and $\Csp(\bB)$ is NP-complete.
-The new proof has the advantage that it divides the argument into several steps, some of which generalize to much larger classes of structures.
+The new proof has the advantage that it divides the argument into several steps that each holds for a much larger class of structures.
 Indeed, several results of this chapter turn out to be useful in later classification arguments, in particular in Chapter~\ref{chap:schaefer}.

 We would also like to mention that the fact that satisfiability of quantifier-free Horn clauses over $({\mathbb N};=)$ can be decided in polynomial time has already been observed in~\cite{KanellakisKuperRevesz}.
 Here, we derive the algorithm from more general principles that will also be important for our algorithmic results in Chapter~\ref{chap:schaefer} and Chapter~\ref{chap:tcsp}.